ManasKhare2001/Birthday-Greeting-App/README.md

 # Birthday-Greeting-App

-First Interface : User just have to enter his/her name and press on the submit button.
+First Interface : Here, User just have to enter his/her name and press on the submit button.

 ![Screenshot (431)](https://user-images.githubusercontent.com/79192605/119714412-77cdcf00-be80-11eb-9c07-3bfaa911db92.png)